delasign/ArtzyCamera/README.md

 - <a href="https://developer.apple.com/documentation/scenekit/scntechnique">Apple Documentation : SCNTechnique</a>
 - <a href="https://medium.com/ar-tips-and-tricks/arkit-theory-an-introduction-to-scntechniques-710e024bc91e">ARKit Theory: Intro to SCNTechniques.</a>
 - <a href="https://medium.com/ar-tips-and-tricks/how-to-create-a-glowing-neon-effect-for-a-geometry-in-arkit-through-an-scntechnique-22c70acd5f42">How to create a glowing neon effect for a geometry in ARKit through a SCN Technique</a>
+- <a href="https://medium.com/ar-tips-and-tricks/a-scntechnique-requires-a-scn-model-filetype-b8cf01c93414">A SCNTechnique requires a .scn model</a>

 <b>Files</b>: